Course text books

 - Waterfield, Robin Hidden Depths: The Story of Hypnosis Routledge

-A thorough and entertaining text on the history of hypnosis and hypnotherapy, good general background reading.
+A thorough and entertaining text on the history of hypnosis and hypnotherapy, general background reading most relevant to module one.